 Students occasionally have legitimate reasons for having to put their studies on hold.
-Applications for Leaves of Absence will be reviewed by the Graduate Programs in Education Program Committee on an individual basis.
+Students may apply to the Assistant Dean of Graduate Studies and Research (Faculty of Education) for permission to take a Leave of Absence.
 Term-specific Leaves of Absence will be granted for not less than three consecutive semesters.
 A maximum of two Leaves of Absence per student program may be granted.
 If required, a student's normal five-year time for completion of the M.Ed.
-(General) program will be extended by the amount of Leave of Absence time granted.
-For more information or details, students are advised to contact the Office of Graduate Studies and Research in the Faculty of Education.
+(Educational Leadership) program will be extended by the amount of Leave of Absence time granted.
+For more information or details, students are advised to contact the Office of Graduate Studies and Research in the Faculty of Education

-Students who do not register in either a course or a placeholder (Education 5999) in each semester will be considered to have withdrawn from the program unless a Leave of Absence has been granted by the a.
-Term Fees (for students enrolled prior to March 31, 2009)

-Graduate Programs in Education Program Committee.
-Since permission is not automatic, students who anticipate an interruption in their program should apply in writing to the Office of Graduate Studies and Research in the Faculty of Education requesting prior approval for a Leave of Absence.
+Students who do not register in either a course or a placeholder (Education 5999) in each semester will be considered to have withdrawn from the program unless a Leave of Absence has been granted.
+Since permission is not automatic, students who anticipate an interruption in their program should apply in writing to the Assistant Dean of Graduate Studies and Research (Faculty of Education) requesting prior approval for a Leave of Absence.